Contact us on WhatsApp: +33 6 95 73 52 90

 Love liking things?
 Say kiffer!
 “Je kiffe ce film!”
 (I love this movie!)

 French slang isn’t universal and can vary significantly from one region to another.
 For instance, the slang used in Paris might be different from that used in Marseille or in French-speaking countries like Belgium and Canada.
-It’s essential to be mindful of these regional differences to communicate effectively and avoid misunderstandings.

-The Impact of Technology on French Slang
+The impact of technology on French slang

 In the digital age, technology has significantly influenced the evolution and dissemination of slang, and French is no exception.
 The internet, social media platforms, and messaging apps have become hotbeds for the creation and spread of new slang terms among the French, especially the younger generation.

-• Internet Slang: Online platforms have given rise to a plethora of slang terms and acronyms that are widely used in digital communications.
+• Internet slang: Online platforms have given rise to a plethora of slang terms and acronyms that are widely used in digital communications.
 For instance, “mdr” (mort de rire) is akin to “lol” in English, expressing laughter.

 • Anglicisms: The global influence of English, particularly through technology and pop culture, has led to the incorporation of English words into French slang.
 Terms like “cool,” “fun,” and “weekend” are commonly used in informal French conversations.